mpham8/intergenerational-effects-human-capital/data-preprocessing/Cleaning_Data_Instructions.md

 ## Step 1: Download/Choose the Data

-If you want to use data from the NLS investigator, you can start with the tagset Bijan has uploaded.
-The tagset contains all variables from the CNLSY79, and will be updated whenever we decide to include (or exclude) some variables.
+If you want to use data from the NLS investigator, you can start with the tagsets Bijan has uploaded.
+The tagset with the child's data will be from the CNLSY79 (with a filename ending in .CHILDYA), and the tagset with the mother's data will be from the NLSY79 (with a filename ending in NLSY79).
+It should be updated whenever we decide to include (or exclude) some variables.

 # Step 1a: Modify the "-value-labels.do" file